-- 5.8.3 The allocation of servicing capacity to the Levi and Mullett Creek sub-trunk sewers and servicing options to those sub-trunks shall consider early servicing options for lands north of Steeles Avenue and west of the Credit River. - 5.8.4 Proponents of development may be required to enter into appropriate agreements to the satisfaction of the Region of Peel and the City to provide protection for existing wells in the area that are to continue in use, should their operation be detrimentally impacted through the process of developing the Secondary Plan Area. - 5.8.5 The detailed design and installation of services within the Secondary Plan Area shall be undertaken in an ecologically responsible manner with regard for the recommendations of the Bram West Subwatershed Management Study (Gartner Lee Ltd.) and the Bram West Servicing Study (Rand Engineering). - 5.8.6 In accordance with Part I, Section 4.11 and other relevant policies in the Official Plan, the City and the Region may require servicing or phasing agreements with developers as conditions of approval to ensure that development only proceeds in a manner that optimizes the utilization of sewer and water services and does not outpace the Region's ability to finance and construct new services.
+- 5.8.1 Development within the Secondary Plan Area shall be provided with, and be subject to, the provision of piped municipal water and sanitary sewers. - 5.8.2 The allocation of servicing capacity to the Levi and Mullett Creek sub-trunk sewers and servicing options to those sub-trunks shall consider early servicing options for lands north of Steeles Avenue and west of the Credit River. - 5.8.3 Proponents of development may be required to enter into appropriate agreements to the satisfaction of the Region of Peel and the City to provide protection for existing wells in the area that are to continue in use, should their operation be detrimentally impacted through the process of developing the Secondary Plan Area. - 5.8.4 The detailed design and installation of services within the Secondary Plan Area shall be undertaken in an ecologically responsible manner with regard for the recommendations of the Bram West Subwatershed Management Study (Gartner Lee Ltd.) and the Bram West Servicing Study (Rand Engineering).

+5.8.5 In accordance with Part I, Section 4.11 and other relevant policies in the Official Plan, the City and the Region may require servicing or phasing agreements with developers as conditions of approval to ensure that development only proceeds in a manner that optimizes the utilization of sewer and water services and does not outpace the Region's ability to finance and construct new services.